dbgroup-nagoya-u/bztree/README.md

 Sum: 7999998000000
 ```

-### Variable Length Keys/Values
+### Variable-Length Keys/Values

-If you use variable length keys/values (i.e., binary data), you need to specify theier lengths for each API except for the read API.
-Note that we use `std::byte*` to represent binary data, and so you may need to cast your keys/values to write a BzTree instance, such as `reinterpret_cast<std::byte*>(&<key_instance>)`.
+If you use variable-length keys/values (i.e., binary data), you need to specify theier lengths for each API except for the read API.
+Note that it is also required to implement a specialized `IsVariableLengthData` function in `dbgroup::index::bztree` namespace to represent variable-length data.
+The following snippet is an example to use `char*` as variable-length keys/values.

 ```cpp
 #include <stdio.h>